sst/guide/_chapters/cross-stack-references-in-serverless.md

 ### Example Setup

 Cross-stack references can be very useful but some aspects of it can be a little confusing and the documentation can make it hard to follow.
-To illustrate the various ways to use cross-stack references in serverless we are going to split up our [note taking app]({{ site.backend_github_repo }}) into a [mono-repo app with multiple services that are connected through cross-stack references]({{ site.backend_mono_github_repo }}).
+To illustrate the various ways to use cross-stack references in serverless we are going to split up our [note taking app]({{ site.backend_github_repo }}) into a [monorepo app with multiple services that are connected through cross-stack references]({{ site.backend_ext_api_github_repo }}).

 We are going to do the following: